Approachability in unknown games: Online learning meets multi-objective optimization: Setup (``unknown games''), notation, and aim

-We link here our general setting above with the classical setting considered by Blackwell.
-Therein the opponent also has a finite set of actions $\cB$ and chooses at each round $t$ an action $b_t \in \cB$, possibly at random according to some mixed action $y_t = (y_{t,b})_{b \in \cB}$.
-A payoff function $r : \cA \times \cB \to \R^d$ is given and is linearly extended to $\Delta(\cA) \times \Delta(\cB)$, where $\Delta(\cA)$ and $\Delta(\cB)$ are the sets of probability distributions over $\cA$ and $\cB$, respectively.
-The conditional expectation of the payoff obtained at round $t$ is $r_t = r(x_t,y_t)$.
-Therefore, the present setting can be encompassed in the more general one described above by thinking of the opponent as choosing the vector payoff $m_t = r(\,\cdot\,,b_t)$.
-A target set $\cC$ is to be approached, that is, the convergence $\ol{r}_T = (1/T) \sum_{t \leq T} r(x_t,y_t) \, \longrightarrow \, \cC$ should hold uniformly over the opponent's strategies.
-A necessary and sufficient condition for this when $\cC$ is non-empty, closed, and convex is that for all $y \in \Delta(\cB)$, there exists some $x \in \Delta(\cA)$ such that $r(x,y) \in \cC$.
+should hold uniformly over the opponent's strategies.
+(Of course, as recalled above, we can equivalently require the uniform convergence of $\ol{r}_T$ to $\cC$.)

+A necessary and sufficient condition for this when $\cC$ is closed and convex is that for all $y \in \Delta(\cB)$, there exists some $x \in \Delta(\cA)$ such that $r(x,y) \in \cC$.
 Of course, this condition, called the dual condition for approachability, is not always met.
-However, in view of the dual condition, the least approachable $\alpha$--Euclidian expansion of such a non-empty, closed, and convex set $\cC$ is given by
+However, in view of the dual condition, the least approachable $\alpha$--expansion in $\ell_p$--norm of such a non-empty, closed, and convex set $\cC$ is given by

-Approaching $\cC_{\alpha_{\unif}}$ corresponds to considering the constant target function $\varphi \equiv \alpha_{\unif}$.
+Approaching $\cC_{\alpha_{\unif}}$ corresponds to considering the constant target function $\varphi \equiv \alpha_{\unif}$ in~\eqref{eq:aim}.
 Better (uniformly smaller) choices of target functions exist, as will be discussed in Section~\ref{sec:opportunistic}.
-This will be put in correspondance therein with what is called ``opportunistic approachability.''
+This will be put in correspondence therein with what is called ``opportunistic approachability.''